Introducing the Ball-Paylore Miniature House– a half-inch, scale-replica of the historic Ball-Paylore House, located in Tucson, Arizona.

-This commission will be an important step toward filling gaps in the museum’s permanent collection.
-It is an example of mid-century architecture (an area of our collection we would like to expand), done by an established contemporary artist, which highlights a local, historic property AND opens pathways for the museum to develop STEAM programming on the topics of architecture, engineering, and sustainable building.
+Chicago-based miniaturist Michael Yurkovic was commissioned to create this replica for The Mini Time Machine Museum of Miniatures as an important step toward filling gaps in the museum’s permanent collection.
+It is an example of mid-century architecture (an area of our collection we would like to expand), done by an established contemporary artist, which highlights a local, historic property, AND opens pathways for the museum to develop STEAM programming on the topics of architecture, engineering, and sustainable building.

-The miniature is planned to debut with the opening of our fall 2021 featured exhibition; Atomic Miniatures: Michael Yurkovic’s Modern Musings on October 14.
+This miniature debuted on October 14, 2021 with the opening of our Fall 2021 featured exhibition; Atomic Miniatures: Michael Yurkovic’s Modern Musings.

 About the Ball-Paylore House

 The Ball-Paylore House was designed by architect Arthur T. Brown in 1952 to meet the needs of the two young University of Arizona librarians, Phyllis Ball and Patricia Paylore, who commissioned the project as a refuge in the desert.
 The small, 1,203 sq. ft., hexagonal-shaped house embraced the trends of American modernism, utilizing a south-facing wall of glass built with movable sun-shades to create an early passive solar system.